This strategy is useful at all stages of literacy learning.

 - Barrier game: students sitting back to back are given an image (use a contextually appropriate Aboriginal or Indigenous image, for example bush tucker, artworks, famous people) and then the student with the picture uses descriptive language to describe it to their buddy who can recreate by drawing or, if appropriate, building it with Lego blocks.

-- Watch Tiddalik the frog on YouTube and discuss the meaning and creator‘s intentions in the Dreaming story.
+- Watch Tiddalik the frog and discuss the meaning and creator‘s intentions in the Dreaming story.

 - Create an artwork out of paint or other materials to represent the story of Tiddalik and then create a sentence underneath the artwork representing the main idea in the story or picture.

-Activity 3: 8 ways of learning for Aboriginal students
+Activity 3: Using the 8 ways of learning for Aboriginal students

 Consider how you can include any of the following 8 Ways of Learning for Aboriginal students in your teaching strategies.